 Chris Ick

 Hey there!
 You found my website!
 My name is Christopher-Thomas Abaya Ick, but my friends and colleagues usually just call me Chris.
-I’m a research scientist in the domain of audio, music, and AI.
+I work as a research scientist and educator in the domain of audio, music, and AI.
 I’m pretty good at building tools, models, and methods around these things.
-Currently, I’m interested in neural codecs for generative audio modeling, tools and methods for localization from Ambisonics audio data, and a few other fun side projects.

 I’m always happy to chat over zoom, but if you want to meet me in person, I’m mostly in the NYC Brooklyn/Lower Manhattan area.